ieee-cis/IEEE-CIS-Open-Access-Book-Volume-1/README.md

 	\maketitle
 ```

-3. No package should be added to the "<chapter>.tex" file.
+3. No package should be added to the [chapter].tex file.
+No begin and end document should be added there either.

-4. The end of the chapter should have the following, as in the current template:
+4. The end of the [chapter].tex file should have the following, as in the current template:

 ```
 	\bibliographystyle{unsrt}